HomePurpl LifePIP & Benefit GuidesPIP Freebies and Discounts 2026: Maximise Savings with your PIP Benefits

 2. Disabled Persons Railcard

-London Travel Concessions: If you are disabled and are a resident in London you qualify for the Freedom Pass, which allows free travel across all Transport for London (TfL) services, helping you get around without additional costs.
-To apply for a disabled persons Freedom Pass.
+If you are disabled and are a resident in London you may qualify for a Freedom Pass, which allows free travel across all Transport for London (TfL) services, helping you get around without additional costs.
+To find out more about who is eligible or to apply for a disabled persons Freedom Pass please visit the Transport for London website.

 Some ferry companies will give a reduction to disabled people who hold a blue badge or disabled bus and railcards.
 You will need to check the individual ferry operators website to see what they offer to disabled people and what their criteria is for taking advantage of their PIP benefit.